wickstjo/arcada-dlt-env/readme.md

 The only dependency for any of these environments is [Docker](https://www.docker.com/).

 ## Container Management
 Each subdirectory has a **build** and **run** shell file that can be used to create and launch (respectively) a container with recommended settings.
-For ease-of-use, the containers launch in **interactive mode** and use **port masking** that makes each environment available through the host machine's port.
+For ease-of-use, the containers launch in **interactive mode** and use **port masking** which makes the container’s environment available through the host machine's port.
+If you wish to run a container as a background process, modify the **run script** accordingly.

-Due to Docker’s non-permanent nature, when a project has **dynamic assets** like Jupyter Notebooks, the container will mount a **virtual directory** instead.
-The docker container will then have access to an external directory, and the progress you make will not be lost once the container is terminated.
+When a container requires **dynamic assets** to function, the container will mount a **virtual directory** from the host machine's file system.
+The container will then have access to an external directory, and the progress you make whilst inside the container environment will not be lost once the container is terminated.
+When this feature is necessary, the mounted directory must be passed as an **argument to the run script** like this:
+> ./run example-directory

 ## Example Projects
-Since many of the example projects **build upon each other** and simply don’t work unless a previous step has been fulfilled, I advise you to complete them in the below listed order.
+Since the example projects **build upon each other** and simply don’t work unless a previous step has been fulfilled, I advise you to complete them in the below listed order.
 If a step has multiple options, only one of them needs to be completed and the simplest option is marked as such.
 The next example project **assumes that you only completed the simplest option** for the previous step.

 **Step 1: Set up your own development blockchain**
 - [ganache-chain/](https://github.com/wickstjo/arcada-dlt-env/tree/master/ganache-chain) (simple)